thomasbnielsen/omnipay-quickpay/README.md

 [QuickPay](https://quickpay.net/) is a Payment Service Provider that accept all common payment methods - credit cards, bank transfers, invoices, and more.

+This package supports omnipay 3.x.
+For omnipay 2.x, see branch 1.0.

 ### Why Omnipay
 The Omnipay php library is an easy to use, consistent payment processing library for PHP 5.3+
 >Because you can learn one API and use it in multiple projects using different payment gateways